Attitude Adjustment

 • Even if you fail, the fact that you’re taking on challenges is growing you.

-• Staying optimistic requires pursuing a vision that’s somewhat untouched by reality.
+• Staying optimistic requires pursuing a vision somewhat untouched by reality.

-• Even if you’re delusional, you’re still trying to work toward something that’ll make your situation better.
+• Even if you’re delusional, you’re still trying to work toward something that’ll improve your situation.

 • Learn how other people have failed and succeeded, which may require changing your hobbies to reading or watching more.